eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} [textPayload] - The String to be mapped
  * @param {ArrayBuffer} [bytePayload] - The bytes to be mapped as ArrayBuffer
  * @param {string} [contentType] - The received Content-Type, e.g. "application/json"
- * @returns {DittoProtocolMessage} dittoProtocolMessage - the mapped Ditto Protocol message or <code>null</code> if the message could/should not be mapped
+ * @returns {DittoProtocolMessage} dittoProtocolMessage - the mapped Ditto Protocol message, an array of mapped external messages or <code>null</code> if the message could/should not be mapped
  */
 function mapToDittoProtocolMsg(
     headers,